WordPress/plugin-check/docs/creating-a-static-check.md

 In order to run the check as part of the Plugin Checker process it needs to be added to the Plugin Checkers list of available checks.

-This is done by using the `wp_plugin_check_checks` filter to register an instance of the Check with it's slug.
+This is done by using the `wp_plugin_check_checks` filter to register an instance of the check with its slug.

 ```php
 add_filter(